What is Glaucoma?

-Glaucoma is the name for a group of eye conditions in which the optic nerve is damaged at the point where it leaves the eye.
+Glaucoma is the name for a group of eye conditions in which a build-up of eye fluid pressure causes damage to the optic nerve at the point where it leaves the eye.

 Glaucoma affects approximately 2% of the population in the UK.
 The risk of developing glaucoma increases as you get older and is greater in some ethnic groups such as those of African descent.

 The most common type of Glaucoma does not cause any pain or discomfort and you are unlikely to be aware that you have the condition until substantial damage has already occurred.
 The only way that it can be detected is by having regular eye examinations.

 Are there different types of glaucoma?
 Yes, there are a number of different types of glaucoma however; the most common are the following: